laughingsquid/wordpress-ls/wp-content/plugins/jetpack/readme.txt

 * Hovercard popups for your commenters via [Gravatar](http://gravatar.com/).
 * Easily embedded media from popular sites like YouTube, Digg, and Vimeo.
 * The ability to post to your blog from any email client.
-* Integration with and automatic posting to your favorite social networks including Twitter, Facebook, Tumblr, and LinkedIn.
+* Integration with and automatic posting to your favorite social networks including Twitter, Facebook, Tumblr, Path, and LinkedIn.
 * For the Math geeks, a simple way to include beautiful mathematical expressions on your site.
 * A widget for displaying recent tweets.
 Previously provided by [Wickett Twitter Widget](http://wordpress.org/extend/plugins/wickett-twitter-widget/)
 * Your readers can easily share your posts via email or their favorite social networks.
 Previously provided by the [Sharedaddy](http://wordpress.org/extend/plugins/sharedaddy/) WordPress plugin.